wp-plugins/maxbuttons/readme.txt

 </table>`

 == Changelog ==
+= 1.11.0 =
+* Added TinyMCE plugin to be able to insert button shortcode from the Visual tab in the WP text editor.

 = 1.10.0 =
 * Added ability to externalize the button CSS code.
 * Added option to use !important on button styles.